-An historic inn in a park setting, a garden lit with white lights, or cozy fireplace seating–whatever ambiance you’re looking for, there’s something that fits the bill here.
-After years of date nights around the city, we’ve put together our top recommendations for where to eat on a romantic night out.
+An historic inn in a park setting, a garden lit with white lights, or cozy fireplace seating–whatever ambiance you’re looking for, there’s a great romantic restaurant that fits the bill in Philadelphia.
+After years of date nights around the city, we’ve put together our top recommendations for where to eat on a night out.

 Zahav

 Getting a primetime Zahav reservation is one of the most coveted achievements among lovers of good food in the city.
 Named the most outstanding restaurant in the country at the 2019 James Beard Awards, this modern Israeli gem is a must for people in search of a special meal.
-It’s recently become our go-to birthday spot when we can get in.
+It’s become our go-to birthday spot (when we can get in).
+We love that the service is attentive and the dishes are next-level, but it somehow never feels pretentious or stuffy.

 Fork